cozodb/cozo/docs/source/queries.rst

 Recursion and stratification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The body of a Horn-clause rule may contain rule applications of itself, and multiple Horn-clause rules may apply each other recursively.
+The body of an inline rule may contain rule applications of itself, and multiple inline rules may apply each other recursively.
 The only exception is the entry rule ``?``, which cannot be referred to by other rules.

 Self and mutual references allow recursion to be defined easily.
 To guard against semantically pathological cases,